HTML Web Workers API

 Full support

-Bottom line: Safe to use for performance-critical client-side work in 2026.
-Always feature-detect and offer a main-thread fallback.
+Bottom line: Safe for production.
+Always feature-detect and keep a main-thread fallback for critical paths.

 💡 Best Practices